This post may contain affiliate links. Please read my disclosure policy.

 - 2 to 3 tablespoons caramel ice cream topping for garnish

 - 16 ounces ⅓ less fat Neufchatel or regular cream cheese (2 8-ounce packages) room temperature

 The Pumpkin Cupcakes

 - Preheat oven to 350 degrees F. Line standard muffin tins with cupcake liners.

 - In a medium mixing bowl, combine flour, baking soda, baking powder, salt and spices.
 Set aside.

 - In a large mixing bowl using an electric mixer on medium-high speed, cream butter, white sugar, and brown sugar until fluffy and well combined, scraping down sides of bowl as necessary.
 Add eggs and beat until well combined.
 Reduce speed to low and add flour mixture, a little at a time, alternating with the sour cream.
 Add pumpkin and beat for another minute or two until just combined.

-- Use cupcake corer to remove the middle section of each cupcake and using a pastry bag fitted with a decorative tip, pipe the cheesecake filling (instructions below) into the cupcake, finishing it off with a decorative swirl on the top.
+- Use a cupcake corer to remove the middle section of each cupcake and using a pastry bag fitted with a decorative tip, pipe the cheesecake filling (instructions below) into the cupcake, finishing it off with a decorative swirl on the top.
 Sprinkle with finely chopped walnuts and use a fork to drizzle cupcakes with a little caramel ice cream topping.